jackiepurdue/paper-2019-amr-uba/manuscript.md

 In the last century we have adopted and used antimicrobials to great effect in clinical medicine and agriculture.
 However, the use and abuse of antimicrobials has led to increasing levels of observed AMR [@1ByMfX8Y1].
 This poses a growing global health risk by undermining our ability to treat infectious diseases and perform surgeries [@kDtOJsGI].
-Infections by resistant microbes have greater mortality and morbidity [@kDtOJsGI] with the European Centre for Disease Prevention and Controlling estimating that 25,000 people per year die due to AMR [@OLzrpsK4].
+Infections by resistant microbes have greater mortality and morbidity [@kDtOJsGI] with the European Centre for Disease Prevention and Control estimating that 25,000 people per year die due to AMR [@OLzrpsK4].

 AMR can be due to intrinsic resistance within the organism or the acquisition of resistance via lateral gene transfer [@2xaXclNM].
 These mechanisms allow for the constant change of the resistome, making determining the scope of AMR within both pathogenic and non-pathogenic bacteria difficult [@1ByMfX8Y1].